mantidproject/documents/Design/ThirdpartyDependencies.md

 variety of languages including Python and C++.
 Alongside `pip` many popular Python packages support distribution through Conda.
-In fact `mantid` already has [Conda packages](https://anaconda.org/mantid/repo) for workbench and the framework for Linux and Mac.
+In fact `mantid` already has [Conda packages](https://anaconda.org/mantid/repo) for workbench and the framework for Linux.
+Mac packages are currently effectively abandoned.

 [Anaconda](https://repo.continuum.io/pkgs/) hosts many prebuilt packages for various combinations of compilers and operating systems.
 [Conda build](https://conda.io/projects/conda-build/en/latest/resources/commands/conda-build.html)
 is provided to enable building custom packages.
+Compilers are somewhat limited., getting latest versions of compilers on all platforms is problematic/hacky at best.

 The [meta.yaml](https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html#requirements-section)
 file provides a central place to define dependencies and would satisfy requirements 2-4.